smarieimperial/assignment-6-GifTastic/README.md

 2. **[Watch the demo video](homework_demo.mov)**

    * You should have a high-level understanding of how this assignment works before attempting to code it.

-### Submission on BCS

-* Please submit both the deployed Github.io link to your homework AND the link to the Github Repository!

 ### Instructions